 Sugarless gums that feature the ADA Seal contain non-cavity causing sweeteners, such as sorbitol, mannitol, and aspartame.
 To earn the ADA Seal, a manufacturer must provide scientific evidence that the product effectively reduces plaque acids, promotes the demineralization of tooth enamel, or helps to reduce cavities or gingivitis.
 Any gum that earns the ADA Seal has also met the organization’s standards of safety and effectiveness, and is clinically proven to be safe on oral tissues.

-If you have any questions about the benefits of chewing sugar free gum after meals, make sure to mention them during your next appointment with Dr. Beadnell.
+If you have any questions about the benefits of chewing sugar free gum after meals, make sure to mention them during your next appointment with your family dentist in SW Portland, Dr. Beadnell.
 To find obtain a full list of ADA approved gums, visit the organizations website at ADA.org.